CenticMurcia/curso-ciencia-datos/04. Tree models/readme.md

 | **Random Forest**     | Good starting point (tree enesemble) | Sklearn                    |           |
 | **Gradient Boosting** | Usually the best (tree enesemble)    | XGBoost, LighGBM, Catboost |           |
 | **Neural Network**    | Good if lot of data.                 | Fast.ai v2                 | [blog](https://hackernoon.com/gain-state-of-the-art-results-on-tabular-data-with-deep-learning-and-embedding-layers-a-how-to-guide-r17b36k8) |

-## [Jeremy Howard on twitter](https://twitter.com/jeremyphoward/status/1223777020934361088): Our advice for tabular modeling

 We have two approaches to tabular modelling: decision tree ensembles, and neural networks.
 And we have mentioned two different decision tree ensembles: random forests, and gradient boosting.
 Each is very effective, but each also has compromises: